dehydrate/cryptology/hill/Readme.md

 # Hill

-Implementation of the Hill cipher with a 2x2 matrix.
+Command line program implementing the Hill cipher with a 2x2 matrix.
 The Hill cipher encrypts a plaintext by multiplying each block of n characters by an invertible n by n key matrix.

 Syntax:

 	# compile
 	ghc Main.hs -o hill